KIPAC/computing/s3df/README.md

 ```
 Should you need dedicated resources for an interactive job, you can use, e.g.
 ```
-srun --partition roma --account kipac:kipac -n 1 --time=01:00:00 --mem-per-cpu=16G --pty /bin/bash
+srun --account kipac:kipac -n 1 --time=01:00:00 --mem-per-cpu=16G --pty /bin/bash
 ```
-Note the `<facility>:<repo>` repo pattern (where both are `kipac`) and the use of `--partition roma` (KIPAC has dedicated nodes on roma) which together should help reduce queue times, whether the jobs are interactive or not.
+Note the `<facility>:<repo>` repo pattern (where both are `kipac`) which should help reduce queue times and prevent preemption, whether the jobs are interactive or not.
 See [here](https://s3df.slac.stanford.edu/#/batch-compute) for more details.